Skip to content

 Luggage and Luggage Tracker Tags

 Each airline has its own luggage allowance depending on your booking class.
-Restrictions on what is allowed in your hand or checked luggage are imposed by bodies like IATA, the TSA and the EU.
-You can also find information about restrictions on the airline’s website.
+Restrictions on what is allowed in your carry-on or checked luggage are imposed by bodies like IATA, the TSA, and the EU.

 The amount of bags you are allowed to take with you will depend on your airline, ticket class and fare conditions.